cascadia-cookbooks/mysql/README.md

 # MySQL Cookbook
-This will install the MySQL Server service or client via package.
+This will install the MySQL Server 5.7 service or client via package.
 It will also change the `root` password on initial installation.
 It can also create MySQL users and databases.

-At this time there are no options to select a version for MySQL Server, Chef will take care of the version depending on which OS version you are running.

 ## Information
 ### Supported Platforms
-- Ubuntu 14.04 (Installs MySQL 5.6)
-- Ubuntu 16.04 (Installs MySQL 5.7)
-- RHEL/Centos 7 (Installs MySQL 5.7)
+* ubuntu/xenial64
+* ubuntu/trusty64
+* centos/7
+* centos/6
+* debian/jessie64
+* debian/wheezy64

 ### Cookbook Dependencies
-- apt
 - database

 ## Cookbook Attributes